-Kathleen Chavanu Gorman, M.S.N., R.N., F.A.A.N., is Executive Vice President of Patient Care Services and Chief Operating Officer at Children's National Health System.
+Kathleen Chavanu Gorman, M.S.N., R.N., F.A.A.N., is Executive Vice President for Patient Care Services and Chief Operating Officer at Children's National Health System.
 Kathy is a nurse leader who has advanced patient safety, quality and clinical resource management to improve care outcomes and inform policy for children and families.

 Kathy rejoined Children's National from Children's Hospital of Philadelphia (CHOP) where she served as Senior Vice President of Patient Care Services, Chief Nursing Officer and Assistant Dean of Clinical Practice at the University of Pennsylvania School of Nursing.
 Prior to her tenure at CHOP, Kathy was at Children’s National as Vice President of Quality and Clinical Support Services until 2009.
 During that time, she also led the Quality Program, Clinical Resource Management Program and Family Service Department.
 She played a critical role in the process of achieving Magnet® status in March 2010.

 Kathy has presented and published extensively on quality, safety, outcomes and leadership in healthcare.
 In advancing the national agenda on improving child health through pediatric quality, she has led and participated in committees under the National Quality Forum, the Leapfrog Group, Children’s Hospital Association (CHA), American Board of Pediatrics, Institute of Medicine and others.